NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 Since `%ebx` is callee saved and we have write assemble code to overwrite `%bl` which is the low-order byte of `%ebx`, GCC takes steps to preserve its value and to restore it thereafter.

+#### 4.2 Logic Design and the Hardware Control Language(HCL)

+##### 4.2.5 Memory and Clocking

+**What is a register file?**

+The register file is one type of random-access memory(RAM), but it is in a CPU.
+A processer can obtain the value in a register from the register file by register identifiers(which are addresses).
+In an IA32 or Y86 processor, there are 8 eight registers in the register file(%eax, %ecx, etc.).

 #### 4.3 Sequential Y86 Implementations

 ##### 4.3.1 Organising Processing into Stages